Section Image

 Students may belong to the Pittsburgh Public School District, including Whittier K-5, South Hills 6-8 and Brashear High School, all graded a C or better on Niche.
 Brashear High emphasizes college preparation by encouraging students to take at least one advanced placement class during their high school career.

-Pittsburgh Brashear High School is teaching the youth of Mount Washington.
+Pittsburgh Brashear High School is where older students of Mount Washington finish out their education.

-Pittsburgh Brashear High School is teaching the youth of Mount Washington.
+Pittsburgh Brashear High School is where older students of Mount Washington finish out their education.

 Monongahela incline leads to Downtown Pittsburgh